-Benchmarking Benchmarking is a comparison of different providers to provide insight into how they monitor, review and improve their procedures.

-Continuous is "typically based on an on-going reflective feedback cycle involving monitoring, Improvement review and consequent evidence-based improvements" (TEQSA 2017).
-Continuous improvement is usually applied to the performance of a business including quality assurance.
+BenchmarkingBenchmarking is a comparison of different providers to provide insight into how is "typically based on an on-going reflective feedback cycle involving monitoring, review and consequent evidence-based improvements" (TEQSA 2017).
+Continuous improvement is usually applied to the performance of a business, including Quality Assurance.

-Continuous Improvement Register

-A Continuous Improvement Register is a record of implemented material changes, to demonstrate a long-term cycle of improvements in compliance, improvements to the student journey and reduction of risk.
+Continuous Improvement Register A Continuous Improvement Register is a record of implemented material changes, to demonstrate a long-term cycle of improvements in compliance, improvements to the student journey and reduction of risk.